AlecVOV/COS30049_Software_Detection_Vulnerbility/README.md

 The work is organised as follow:

-- `/models`: AI datasets and model for Assignment 2
+- `/backend`: AI datasets and model for Assignment 2
-- `/backend`: FastAPI backend for Assignment 3
 - `/frontend`: React frontend for Assignment 3
+- `/api`: FastAPI for Assignment 3

 ## Tech Stack